CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 - Slashing - applies to Swords

 ## Swords
-- Swords can now Sword Hop
-  - Hold RMB and a directional key, then press Space to Sword Hop in that direction
+- Swords now act as an active hitbox when swung, but they can only hit an entity once

 ## Armour
 - Different armours will resist different DamageTypes